Desertflowers/Desertflowers/README.md

 </p>

 <p><b>i go off-tab often, but you are free  whisper if you want to say something!</b> otherwise i probably wont see/ ignore your message.
-i'm a reserved and quiet little bird.I take awhile to open up but when i do i can be rather friendly.
-I'm a bit rough around the edges and can be a bit mean or sassy but i mean rather well.
-I'm not a super social person and i might forget to reply or not know what to say though im happy to listen.!</p>
+i'm a reserved and quiet little bird.I take awhile to open up but when i do i can be rather friendly.I'm not a super social person and i might forget to reply or not know what to say though im happy to listen.!</p>
 <br><br>

 <p align="center"><sub>Art is by <a href="https://x.com/watermlem">watermlem</a>!</sub></p>